 The REI Co-op Traverse 35 was the pack we reached for most when going out to play in the mountains.
 With loads ranging from 5 to 45 lbs, it hugged our hips and back and kept things stable without restricting our range of motion.
-We gave two Editors' Choice awards this year: one for the most versatile small daypack, which went to the Osprey Talon 22, and the other for the best daypack for heavy loads, which the Traverse took handily.
-While both these packs are exceptional, we see the Traverse 35 as being the ultimate quiver-killer of a backpack.
+We gave two Editors' Choice awards this year: one for the most versatile small daypack, and the other for the best daypack for heavy loads, which the Traverse took handily.
+We see the Traverse 35 as being the ultimate quiver-killer of a backpack.
 We happily used it for easy day hiking, bushwhacking, scrambling, mountaineering, snowshoeing, and even lightweight backpacking.
 If you only want a single daypack, look no further.

-The Traverse (shown in blue below) competes most directly with other burly, feature-rich packs that prioritize convenience and comfort over range of motion or moving fast.
+The Traverse competes most directly with other burly, feature-rich packs that prioritize convenience and comfort over range of motion or moving fast.
 It pulls no punches in design to be an easy to use and comfortable pack.
-However, if you're looking for a lighter, smaller pack for shorter or more dynamic endeavors, like climbing, mountain biking, or trail running, consider the Best Buy REI Co-op Flash 22 or more feature-rich Osprey Talon 22.
+However, if you're looking for a lighter, smaller pack for shorter or more dynamic endeavors, like climbing, mountain biking, or trail running, consider packs with softer frames, lighter fabrics, and lower carrying capacities.

 This was the most comfortable and stable pack we tested.
 The wire mesh frame and contoured hip belt hug the torso, and the shoulder straps are just padded enough — not so thick as to pinch or restrict movement, but just wide enough to distribute load across the upper torso.

-While the ventilation isn't as effective as the Osprey Stratos 34, it allows decent airflow and strikes a balance between insulating properties that can be beneficial for winter hikes and allowing evaporation during warm weather pursuits.
+While the ventilation isn't as effective as other suspended mesh back panels, it allows decent airflow and strikes a balance between insulating properties that can be beneficial for winter hikes and allowing evaporation during warm weather pursuits.
 This also keeps the load closer to your back for more stability than more ventilated models.

 The Traverse really shines in awkward movements with a moderate to heavy load.
 We pushed this pack to the limit, from bushwhacking and scrambling in New Zealand to low angle ice in the Washington Cascades.
 Throughout, its uplift compression straps held the load tightly against the back and minimized sideways or vertical motion, making for a very stable load that moved seamlessly with our body, instead of resisting against it.
 On day hikes, this stability translated to being able to comfortably run down trails without the load bouncing and throwing off cadence.

 One notable drawback to the Traverse's suspension is a lack of adjustability.
-Unlike the Osprey Stratos 34 or Talon 22, the torso length only comes in two sizes.
-We tested the large size on a range of torso sizes and found no issues with fit, but considering that a good fit is essential to a comfortable carry, so be sure to try this pack on before committing to it.
+The torso length only comes in two sizes.
+We tested the large size on a range of torso sizes and found no issues with fit, but a good fit is essential to a comfortable carry, so be sure to try this pack on before committing to it.

 The Traverse strikes a good middle ground in terms of weight, with a weight to volume ratio of 1.11 (oz/L).
 While it's on the heavier side for a daypack, it can hold 48 L of gear spread out across all its various pockets (39 L in just the main compartment).
 The Traverse uses a recycled 200 denier nylon for most of its body, with a recycled 400 denier nylon Oxford cloth for the bottom.
 These materials balance durability and lightweight, without getting into the more expensive side of the materials spectrum.

-We enjoyed loading up the Traverse 35 for scrambling, hiking, snowshoeing, backpacking, short day trips, and even as a carry-on for plane travel (with the hip belt folded and clipped behind the pack).
+We enjoyed loading up the Traverse 35 for scrambling, hiking, snowshoeing, backpacking, short day trips, and even as a carry-on for plane travel.
 The load-carrying system can handle anything you throw at it.
-We found that it can easily carry snowshoes either along the sides of the pack (for wider snowshoes), in the outer flap (for thinner snowshoes), or under the top lid.
+We found that snowshoes fit well either along the sides of the pack (for wider snowshoes), in the outer flap (for thinner snowshoes), or under the top lid.
 We carried avalanche gear (probe, shovel), snowshoes, a glacier ice axe, microspikes, poles, and even a rock pick with this pack, many of those all at once.

 While we would hesitate to climb, bike, or commute with this pack, it is ideal for any endeavor that involves being mainly on two feet most of the day.
 While it performed well on steep snow and even fourth class scrambling, with plenty of neck mobility and unrestricting shoulder straps, we recommend mountaineering-specific packs for alpine climbing endeavors.

-Unlike soft-framed packs like the Osprey Talon 22 and REI Co-op Flash 22, the Traverse doesn't easily allow you to easily bend or arch your back, or twist at the hips.
-This is the trade off for being able to carry heavy loads comfortably, and makes this pack less-than-ideal for activities like mountain biking or scrambling, where lots of torso motion is necessary.
+Unlike soft-framed packs, the Traverse doesn't easily allow you to easily bend or arch your back, or twist at the hips.
+This is the trade-off for being able to carry heavy loads comfortably and makes this pack less-than-ideal for activities like mountain biking or scrambling, where lots of torso motion is necessary.

 Ease of Use